RoadrunnerWMC/Level-Info-Editor/readme.md

 ### Getting Started

-If you're on Windows and don't care about having the bleeding-edge latest features, you can use the official installer.
+If you're on Windows and don't care about having the bleeding-edge latest features, you can use the official Windows builds.
 This is by far the easiest setup method.
-The installer will take care of everything for you.
+Just download either a ZIP or 7Z file, unzip it and run the executable.

 If you are not on Windows or you want the very latest features, you'll need to run Level Info Editor from source.